abhishekbhakat/perplexity-cli/README.md

 ## Note

 This script is designed to handle only one question and one answer at a time.
-The answer is in plain text format.
-It is designed for command line usage to get quick answer in terminal, not for a nice looking conversation with Perplexity AI.
+The response is provided in plain text format, making it well-suited for quick answer in the terminal.
+It is not designed for a polished conversational experience, but rather for efficient command line usage with Perplexity AI.

 ---